Durvasa Curses Shakuntala

 We know from history that this destruction of Jerusalem and its Temple, and the expulsion of the Jews into worldwide exile happened in 70 C.E.
 Some of these exiles came to India.

-With the Temple destruction in 70 CE the withering of Israel occurred and it remained withered for thousands of years.
+With the Temple destruction in 70 CE Israel’s withering occurred and it remained withered for thousands of years.

 This curse does not reside simply in the pages of the Gospel story.
 We can verify it happened in history, impacting India’s history.
 This Withering Curse pronounced by Jesus was powerful indeed.
 The people in his day ignored him to their destruction.